Distance from the Rio to the Las Vegas Strip – Can You Walk It?

-The closest Strip point is at the intersection of Las Vegas Boulevard and E. Flamingo Road – basically the southeast corner of Caesars Palace.
-It’s a pretty hopping intersection, with the Bellagio anchoring one corner on your right, Bally’s on another, along with The Cromwell and the aforementioned Caesars Palace.
+The closest Strip point to the Rio is at the intersection of Las Vegas Boulevard and E. Flamingo Road – basically the southeast corner of Caesars Palace.
+It’s a pretty busy intersection, with the Bellagio anchoring one corner on your right, Bally’s on another, along with The Cromwell and the aforementioned Caesars Palace.

-It’s just under a mile to this location.
+It’s just under a mile walk to this location.
 To be more exact, it is 9/10 of a mile, (or 1.4 kilometers), from the front door of the Rio to the Las Vegas Strip.
 The walk is doable, pedestrian-friendly (in spots), and would take you in the 17 to 20 minute range to walk.

 Here I have to issue the standard disclosure that everyone’s physical conditions vary, and if you have any health issues at all, you should avoid this nearly one mile walk during the summer months.
 With Sin City temperatures often lingering above the 100 degree mark well into the evening, this .9 miles on the concrete could feel like a death march.